USAAF

 Mission History

-As they had not been seen, nine Aboriginal trackers were taken by the Catalina to the crash site.
-The missing four were spotted on a mud flat, and the Catalina landed to collect them.
-By the time they had recovered the survivors, the tide had gone out leaving the catalina high and dry.
-Once the tide came back in they took off for Cairns with the final four survivors.
+On September 21, 1942 the Catalina returned and landed at Weipa Mission to check if the other four might have arrived at the mission.
+Still missing, nine Aboriginal trackers were taken by the Catalina to the crash site.
+The four were found on a mud flat, and the Catalina landed to collect them but the tide had gone out leaving the Catalina stuck in the mud.
+Once the tide came in, they took off for Cairns with the final four survivors.
 Three of the crew were hospitalized afterwards Burcky, Johnson and Schmid.
+Meenagh was never found and remains Missing In Action (MIA).

 Memorials